ericwbailey/empathy-prompts/README.md

 Prompts will be considered and added on a case-by-case basis.
 Questions and feedback will be handled in the submitted Issue.

+### Language and terminology concerns

+I'm striving to be as respectful as possible.
+If you feel the words or tone for one of the prompts isn't using the proper terminology, or isn't representative of the condition, please let me know, either [publicly](https://github.com/ericwbailey/empathy-prompts/labels/%5BType%5D%20Terminology) or [privately](https://github.com/ericwbailey/empathy-prompts/blob/master/AUTHORS).

+### Issues and Pull Requests

+The best way to submit Issues (problems with the project) and Pull Requests (adding features to the project, fixing problems, or improving project code) is using this project's [Issue tracker](https://github.com/ericwbailey/empathy-prompts/issues).
+Please make sure you [read the contributing guidelines](https://github.com/ericwbailey/empathy-prompts/blob/master/CONTRIBUTING.md) before doing so!

 ## Resetting technology

+Instructions on how to reset any of the technology a prompt makes you install:

 ### Unplug Mouse
 Plug the mouse's cord back into the computer.